CPendergraft/barcode/README.md

-This project Uses NodeJS  and Pug
+This project uses NodeJS  and Pug

 ## Barcode Point of sale example